Blockage-Aware Multi-RIS WSR Maximization via Per-RIS Indexed Synchronization Sequences and Closed-Form Riemannian Updates: Introduction

 \section{Introduction}

-Millimeter-wave (mmWave) communications have been highlighted as a key research direction \cite{RAPPAPORT2019}, and wireless standards are moving toward progressively higher frequency bands.
-At such frequencies, diffraction is weak and line-of-sight paths become crucial, so blockage can severely degrade performance.
-To maintain communication under blockage, reconfigurable intelligent surfaces (RIS) have been proposed \cite{WU2019}.
-A metasurface-based RIS can operate as a programmable phase shifter that controls the phase of incident signals to reconfigure the wireless propagation channel \cite{CHEN2020}.
+Millimeter-wave (mmWave) communications have been highlighted as a key research direction for future wireless systems~\cite{RAPPAPORT2019}, and current standards are moving toward progressively higher frequency bands.
+At such frequencies, diffraction is weak and communication relies heavily on line-of-sight propagation, making mmWave links highly vulnerable to blockage.
+To establish alternative propagation paths and enhance coverage, reconfigurable intelligent surfaces (RISs) have been proposed~\cite{WU2019}.
+A metasurface-based RIS operates as a programmable phase shifter that controls the phase of incident signals, thereby enabling reconfiguration of the wireless propagation environment~\cite{CHEN2020}.

-Extensive research has investigated the joint optimization of the downlink precoder and the RIS phase matrix under various objectives.
-Early works focused on minimizing the total transmit power \cite{WU2019}, followed by designs that incorporated quality-of-service (QoS) balancing among users \cite{LIU2021}.
-In addition, \cite{CHENG2022} studied the maximization of received power through a joint optimization of beamforming, RIS phase shifts, and even the position and orientation of the RIS.
-More recently, weighted sum-rate (WSR) maximization in multi-user scenarios has become a central research direction, including studies for MU-MISO systems \cite{GUO2020} and mmWave systems where fractional programming and alternating optimization were applied \cite{DAMPAHALAGE2021}.
-Research on single-RIS systems has been naturally extended to multi-RIS architectures.
-For example, \cite{YOU2021} investigated channel estimation and beamforming in double-RIS systems.
-In \cite{LI2020}, the authors studied phase optimization to maximize WSR in MU-MISO multi-RIS scenarios.
-A Riemannian manifold optimization approach for jointly optimizing the precoder and phase shifts in MU-MIMO double-RIS systems was proposed in \cite{NIU2022}.
-Furthermore, \cite{MA2022} addressed channel modeling in MU-MISO multi-RIS systems and introduced a beamforming optimization method based on auxiliary variables.
+Extensive research has investigated the joint optimization of the downlink precoder and RIS phase matrix under various objectives.
+Early works focused on minimizing the total transmit power~\cite{WU2019}, followed by designs incorporating quality-of-service (QoS) balancing among users~\cite{LIU2021}.
+In addition,~\cite{CHENG2022} studied the maximization of received power through a joint optimization of beamforming, RIS phase shifts, and the position and orientation of the RIS.
+More recently, weighted sum-rate (WSR) maximization in multi-user scenarios has become a central research direction, including studies for MU-MISO systems~\cite{GUO2020} and mmWave systems where fractional programming and alternating optimization were applied~\cite{DAMPAHALAGE2021}.
+Research on single-RIS systems has also been extended to multi-RIS architectures.
+For example,~\cite{YOU2021} investigated channel estimation and beamforming in double-RIS systems, while~\cite{LI2020} studied phase optimization to maximize WSR in MU-MISO multi-RIS scenarios.
+A Riemannian manifold optimization approach for jointly optimizing the precoder and phase shifts in MU-MIMO double-RIS systems was proposed in~\cite{NIU2022}.
+Furthermore,~\cite{MA2022} addressed channel modeling in MU-MISO multi-RIS systems and introduced a beamforming optimization method based on auxiliary variables.